ansible-network/cisco_ios/README.md

 This Ansible Network role provides a set of platform dependent fuctions that are designed to work with Cisco IOS network devices.
-The functions included int his role inlcuding both configuration and fact collection.
+The functions included in this role include both configuration and fact collection.

 ## Requirements